Your Right to Privacy

 In this statement we explain how “AIB” and “AIB Group” respect your privacy in relation to interactions with this website and any AIB App.
 When we talk about Apps we mean an AIB application which can either be downloaded from a software application to a mobile device or is available on a Kiosk or tablet in branch and can be used to access AIB Internet Banking and/or any Banking Services.

-When we talk about “AIB” or “us” or “we” in this statement we are referring to Allied Irish Banks, p.l.c.
-“AIB Group” refers to Allied Irish Banks, p.l.c., its subsidiaries, affiliates and their respective parent and subsidiary companies.
+When we talk about “AIB” or “us” or “we” in this statement we are talking about Allied Irish Banks, p.l.c. and its subsidiaries, affiliates and their respective parent and subsidiary companies (including AIB, EBS and Haven).

 Collection and Use of Information

-When you browse through our website and use our Apps our web servers collect data which relates to your visit such as:
+When you browse through our website and use our Apps our web servers collect information which relates to your visit such as:

 · What pages you have viewed;